Skip to main content

 Expo

-The Expo SDK incorporates the latest version of react-native-gesture-handler available at the time of each SDK release, so managed Expo apps might not always support all our latest features as soon as they are available.
+The Expo SDK incorporates the latest version of react-native-gesture-handler available at the time of each SDK release, so Expo apps might not always support all our latest features as soon as they are available.

 Bare React Native